 Project and Need

-After the fire, Dunans was deserted for several years before being purchased by an owner with conservation in mind.
-Dunans Castle Limited was formed and published the Conservation Plan for Dunans, covering both bridge and castle conservation work.
-The company is now transitioning into a Social Enterprise, and all profits will be used to address the conservation project.
+After the fire, Dunans was purchased by an owner with conservation in mind.
+Dunans Castle Limited, a Social Enterprise, was formed and published the Conservation Plan for Dunans, covering both bridge and castle.
+Once completed the castle will be public, with event spaces on the ground floor and self-catering apartments in the upper two floors that will provide a sustainable future for the site.

-The local community is both declining and aging, and Dunans currently provides jobs for 9 to 12 people, directly benefitting the local economy.
-The castle and grounds also contribute to the tourist market, providing a yearly increase in revenue between 5-15%.
+The local community is both declining and aging, and Dunans currently provides jobs for 9 to 12 people, having a direct impact on the local economy.
+Castle and grounds also contribute to the tourist market, providing a yearly increase in revenue between 5-15%.
+AiP jammers met many of the visitors as they crossed the bridge to tour the castle grounds.

-Dunans Castle has established a program of hands-on training to provide an invaluable conservation experience.
-Experts in traditional building provide several 1 and 2-day courses that focus on a particular skill.
-Under supervision of the site manager, newly learned skills are applied to complete much needed conservation work.
+You can take part in a program of hands-on training established by Dunans Castle to provide an invaluable conservation experience.
+An expert in traditional building is onsite each day, teaching the skills to be used.
+Under supervision, your newly learned skills are applied to complete much needed conservation work.

 Dunans is looking for passionate preservationists to take advantage of this training, and this might be the perfect opportunity for you!